How to Apply for Google Summer of Code

 Pro Tip: Don’t be afraid to apply to projects where you only meet 51% of the listed requirements.
 Include a section on how you’ll compensate for or learn the missing skills — and demonstrate during the application process that you are working on acquiring those new skills.

 I strongly suggest that you get in touch with the project’s mentor at this stage.
-Tell him why you are interested in the project he proposed.
+Tell her why you are interested in the project he proposed.
 What are your expectations for this project?
 Do you have a clear understanding of what this project is about?
 What are his expectations?
-Ask him if your skill set would be enough to complete this project.
+Ask her if your skill set would be enough to complete this project.
 Perhaps he can suggest you some resources (books, papers, online courses) that would prepare you for this project and provide some background knowledge for writing a good proposal.

 Step 3.
 Get in touch with the community